FrancoSpeziali/node-form-validation/README.md

 2. Add the `normalizeEmail()` sanitiser on the `email` property

-## Assignment 13 - More validators
+## Assignment 13 - Adding validators

+Let's create our first validator middleware.
+We want to check that the `username` property which comes from the `body` is alphanumeric (contains only letters and numbers).

+1. Inside the middleware array `[]`, create a function call for `body('username').isAlphanumeric(),`

 Now we understand how express-validator middleware works, we can add some validation calls.

 We will add more function calls into this array to perform more validation.

-Following the example from the previous assignment:
+Following the example from the previous step:

-1. Add the `isAlphanumeric()` validator on the `username` property

 2. Add the `isLength({ min: 8 })` validator on the `password` property